lindleycoetzee/PyCon2023-Namibia/README.md

-# PyCon2023-Namibia
+# PyCon2023-Namibia - Analytics web app using Dash
-Code for PyCon2023 Namibia presentation
+Code for PyCon2023 Namibia presentation on 21 Feb 2023